+Date: May 2, 2025

-Data: April 12, 2024 Leggett & P Leggett & Platt, Incorporated
+Leggett & Platt, Incorporated

-Date: April 12, 2024 By: /s/ Jennifer J. Davis
+By: /s/ Jennifer J. Davis

-Jennifer J. Davis

-Executive Vice President - General Counsel
+Jennifer J. Davis Executive Vice President - General Counsel

-2

-Leggett & Platt, Incorporated Conflict Minerals Report For the Reporting Period from January 1, 2023 to December 31, 2023
+Leggett & Platt, Incorporated Conflict Minerals Report For the Reporting Period from January 1, 2024 to December 31, 2024

-This Conflict Minerals Report (the "Report") of Leggett & Platt, Incorporated (the "Company," "we," "our" or "us") has been prepared pursuant to Rule 13p-1 and Form SD (collectively the "Rule") promulgated under the Securities Exchange Act of 1934, as amended, for the reporting period from January 1, 2023 to December 31, 2023.
+This Conflict Minerals Report (the "Report") of Leggett & Platt, Incorporated (the "Company," "we," "our" or "us") has been prepared pursuant to Rule 13p-1 and Form SD (collectively the "Rule") promulgated under the Securities Exchange Act of 1934, as amended, for the reporting period from January 1, 2024 to December 31, 2024 (the "Reporting Period").
+The information in this Report includes the activities of the Company and its subsidiaries during the Reporting Period.

 The Rule requires disclosure of certain information when a company manufactures, or contracts to manufacture, products which contain certain minerals specified in the Rule that are necessary to the functionality or production of those products.
-These minerals, which we collectively refer to in this Report as "Conflict Minerals," are columbite-tantalite (coltan), cassiterite, gold, wolframite, or their derivatives, which are limited to tantalum, tin and tungsten.
+These minerals, which we collectively refer to in this Report as "Conflict Minerals," are columbite-tantalite (coltan), cassiterite, gold, wolframite, or their derivatives, which are limited to tantalum, tin, and tungsten.
 The "Covered Countries" for purposes of the Rule and this Report are the Democratic Republic of the Congo, Angola, Burundi, Central African Republic, Republic of the Congo, Rwanda, South Sudan, Tanzania, Uganda, and Zambia.